 I was left with so many questions.
-Why were Lenni's parents so absent?
-Why did Margot's husband make her agree to abandon him after Alzheimer's really set in?
-Is the absence of family okay when other connections are made?
 This book touched on our society's inability to stand by people to the end and to think that disease and disability make someone disposable.

-Although the family connections were tragic, the community that came together to support each other was beautiful.
+Although the family connections were sad, the community that came together to support each other was beautiful.
 The lessons in having a purpose or project in your dying days was profound.

 Linnea Pettersson (age 17)